Menu Ideas for Hosting Guests with Dietary Restrictions: ideas on how to accommodate guests who are vegan, keto, dairy-free, and gluten-free.

-It did take a little research on my part, but I know my guests really appreciated being accommodated.
+It did take a little research on my part, to figure out a menu for hosting guests with dietary restrictions, but I know my guests really appreciated being accommodated.
 I didn’t have a keto or a vegan, dairy-free, gluten-free waffle recipe.
 I looked on-line and found one of each, and everyone seemed to really enjoy them.
 My advice would be don’t be afraid to try something new.

 Also, I didn’t have all the ingredients for the recipes.
 It can sometimes be really expensive to invest in special ingredients, especially if you feel like you’ll never use them afterward.
 Here’s my tips -go to the bulk store and buy just want you need for the recipe, and for something like the almond milk that was only available in a large container that I won’t use out, send it home with the guest you bought it for.

 My party was for brunch, but I did have a few other ideas for menus when entertaining guests with lots of different dietary restrictions.

 -lots of greens, fresh veggies and nuts, along with cheeses, hard boiled eggs, and meats, including some vegan cheese and tofu.
 You could also include some breads or crackers on the side, including a vegan and gluten free option.